dmbrownlee/demo/networkplus/labfiles/lab15-1/README.md

 	c.
 VMDK: This was previously proprietary to vmware virtual appliances, but is now open format and widely used across many virtualization platforms.
 It allows cloning of physical disks and buckup of vm's offsite, VMDK also allows incremental backups, which makes the backup process much quicker than VDI or VHD.
 		 This format also support dynamic or fixed storage.

-7. Next you will choose if you want the drive to be Dynamically allocated, or a fixed size, I typically go for dynamic, because why not?
+7. Next you will choose if you want the drive to be Dynamically allocated, or a Fixed Size, I typically go for dynamic, because why not?

 8. Next it will request that you choose a location to store your file, I typically leave this as default, to save all the vm's configurations within its own folder.
-	I have plenty of storage, but to ensure the full image has enough space, I will go ahead and up the disk size to 15gb's, you can add additional storage later if you find that you need more room which will be covered in the intermediate section.
+	I have plenty of storage, but to ensure the full image has enough space, I will go ahead and up the disk size to 15gb's, you can add additional storage later if you find that you need more room which will be covered in RHCSA or other Linux Tutorials.

 With that you have successfully added your first Virtual Machine to Virtual box, all thats left is to launch the Virtual machine and install the OS by following the onscreen instructions.